Transport layer: Analysis

-Due to protocol ossification, TCP and UDP are the only widely used transport protocols on the Internet.
-To avoid middlebox intolerance, new transport protocols may mimic the wire image of a tolerated protocol, or be encapsulated in UDP, accepting some overhead (e.g., due to outer checksums made redundant by inner integrity checks).
-QUIC takes the latter approach, rebuilding reliable stream transport on top of UDP.
+Due to protocol ossification, TCP and UDP have been described as the only widely used transport protocols on the Internet.
+To avoid middlebox intolerance, new transport protocols may mimic the wire image of a tolerated protocol, or be encapsulated in UDP, accepting some overhead.
+QUIC follows the latter approach: the QUIC specification defines it as a UDP-based transport protocol whose packets are carried in UDP datagrams, while QUIC itself provides connections, streams, reliable delivery, flow control, and congestion control.